 1. You must believe your Bible.
-Friends, I'm not naïve.
-I know that loving confrontation is not easy to do.
+Friends, I know that loving confrontation is not easy to do.
 And I also know that we may do it wrongly at times.
-But that doesn't change the fact that our Bible is filled with exhortations and examples that call for church discipline.
-For instance...
+But that doesn't alter the fact that our Bible is filled with exhortations and examples that call for church discipline.

-Luke 17:3-4 [Jesus says] "If your brother sins, rebuke him, and if he repents, forgive him.
+In Luke 17:3-4, Jesus says, "If your brother sins, rebuke him, and if he repents, forgive him.
 If he sins against you seven times in a day, and seven times comes back to you and says, 'I repent,' forgive him."

-2 Thessalonians 3:14-15 "If anyone does not obey our instruction in this letter, take special note of him.
+In 2 Thessalonians 3:14-15, Paul writes, "If anyone does not obey our instruction in this letter, take special note of him.
 Do not associate with him, in order that he may feel ashamed.
 Yet do not regard him as an enemy, but warn him as a brother."

-And there are others.3 Friends, in order to do church discipline, you must believe your Bible.
+And there are others.7 In order to do church discipline, you must believe your Bible.
 And because we do at WBC, we are committed to biblical church discipline.

 2. You must believe that church membership is a wonderful privilege.
-At WBC we see church membership as just that, a great privilege!
+At WBC we see church membership as just that, a privilege!
 It's not an entitlement, but an honor our Savior has won for us at great cost to Himself.
 He went through a terrible death to bring us into union with God and each other.
 And we value that union.

-Friends, it's not okay to say you believe in Jesus and then live in persistent disobedience to Him.
+Brothers and sisters, it's not okay to say we believe in Jesus and then live in persistent disobedience to Him.
 That's a mockery to His cross.
-When you join His church you are saying, I agree to live by His Word and for His honor, and when I fall short, I will confess my sin and celebrate the wonder of His forgiveness.
+When we join His church we are saying, I agree to live by His Word and for His honor, and when I fall short, I will confess my sin and celebrate the wonder of His forgiveness.

 On a practical note, if a church doesn't have a membership, it will be very difficult for that church to practice church discipline.
 Who will they discipline?
-Parents, do you discipline your neighbor's kids?
-Probably not (unless they give you permission!).
-You discipline your own children, right?
-They belong to you.
-They're under your authority and care.
+Parents, you don't discipline your neighbor's kids, do you?
+We discipline our own children.
+They belong to us.
+They're under our authority and care.